 Justin Murphy is accused of starting a fire at the Salvation Army Thrift Store on Kenmount Road

-Firefighters from four stations of the St. John’s Regional Fire Department were called to fight a structure fire at the Salvation Army Thrift Store at 51 Kenmount Rd. just after 12 a.m.
-Thursday. — Photo by Joe Gibbons/The Telegram
+Firefighters from four stations of the St. John’s Regional Fire Department were called to fight a structure fire at the Salvation Army Thrift Store on Kenmount Road earlier this month. — File photo by Joe Gibbons/The Telegram

 A provincial court judged has accepted a request from a physician to extend the psychiatric evaluation of a man accused of starting a fire earlier this month at a St. John’s thrift store.

 Justin Murphy, 27, made a brief appearance in St. John’s provincial court Tuesday morning.

 During Murphy’s appearance, Judge Gregory Brown acknowledged a letter submitted by a physician from the Waterford hospital requesting more time to evaluate the accused.

 Murphy was arrested July 8 and charged with arson and breaching probation for allegedly starting a fire at the Salvation Army Thrift Store on Kenmount Road.

 Police released a video of the incident a few days after the fire occurred.

 It included images of a person wearing a hoodie in the area behind the store and eventually displayed multiple fires burning.